ciribob/DCS-CTLD/README.md

 ctld.hawkLaunchers = 3 -- controls how many launchers to add to the hawk when its spawned.

-ctld.spawnRPGWithCoalition = true --spawns a friendly RPG unit with Coalition forces ctld.spawnStinger = false -- spawns a stinger / igla soldier with every group of 5 or more men.
+ctld.spawnRPGWithCoalition = true --spawns a friendly RPG unit with Coalition forces ctld.spawnStinger = false -- spawns a stinger / igla soldier with a group of 6 or more soldiers!

 ctld.enabledFOBBuilding = true -- if true, you can load a crate INTO a C-130 than when unpacked creates a Forward Operating Base (FOB) which is a new place to spawn (crates) and carry crates from
 -- In future i'd like it to be a FARP but so far that seems impossible...